 - Power-efficient: no RX circuitry so sensors consume less energy

 - Great for simple monitoring & metering applications

 - Not an open protocol, limited to SigFox networks

 - Minimal Built-in Security: 16-bit encryption

-- Limited use cases: not appropriate for use cases where downlink communication is important
+- Limited Applications: not appropriate for Applications where downlink communication is important

 - FCC regulation: SigFox transmission is too long for the limit set by the FCC under Part 15.
 So the architecture in the US is significantly different than the existing, tested ones in Europe.